disas69/Raylib-DinoGame/README.md

 A simple replica of the chrome://dino game made with raylib.

-Ready to be built on Windows and MacOS.
+Supports Windows, MacOS and Linux.

 <img src="dino.png" width = "750">